Alex92zz/Cottage-Hospital/README.md

 # CottageHospitalSystem-in-Java
-A small hospital system with options to add wards and patients.
+A small hospital app with options to add wards and patients.